mlechner911/i18ntool/README.md

 ```

-Most docs and the man pages are AI generated.
+Most unit tests, the docs and the man pages are AI generated.